Dominicentek/SMM.netPrototype/README.md

 # Legal Info
 THIS IS NO WAY PLANNED NOR AFFILIATED WITH NINTENDO!

-Copyright (C) 2020 Goombud Studios
+Copyright (C) 2020 Goombud Studios.
 All sprites, music, gradients and other content are all a property of their respective owners.